NelloKudo/osu-winello/README.md

 ```

 **Game script:**

 ```
 osu-wine: Runs osu!
-osu-wine --winecfg : Runs winecfg on the osu!
+osu-wine --help: Show this help osu-wine --info: Troubleshooting and more info osu-wine --edit-config: Open your configuration file to edit launch arguments and other customizations osu-wine --winecfg : Runs winecfg on the osu!
 Wineprefix osu-wine --winetricks: Install packages on osu!
 Wineprefix osu-wine --regedit: Opens regedit on osu!
-Wineprefix osu-wine --kill: Kills osu! and related processes in osu!
-Wineprefix osu-wine --kill9: Kills osu! but with wineserver -k9 osu-wine --update: Updates wine-osu to latest version osu-wine --fixprefix: Reinstalls the osu!
-Wineprefix from system osu-wine --fix-yawl: Reinstalls files related to yawl and the Steam Runtime in case something went wrong osu-wine --fixfolders: Reinstalls registry keys for native file manager in case they break osu-wine --fixrpc: Reinstalls rpc-bridge if needed! osu-wine --info: Troubleshooting and more info osu-wine --remove: Uninstalls osu! and the script osu-wine --changedir: Changes directory of the install according to the user osu-wine --devserver <address>: Runs osu with an alternative server (e.g. --devserver akatsuki.gg)
+Wineprefix osu-wine --wine <args>: Runs wine + your arguments as if it was normal wine osu-wine --kill: Kills osu! and related processes in osu!
+Wineprefix osu-wine --kill9: Kills osu! but with wineserver -k9 osu-wine --update: Updates proton-osu (and optionally, the osu-wine script) to upstream osu-wine --fixprefix: Reinstalls the osu!
+Wineprefix from system osu-wine --fixfolders: Reconfigure osu-handler and native file integration (run this if osu!direct/.osz/.osk/opening folders from ingame is broken) osu-wine --fix-yawl: Reinstalls files related to yawl and the Steam Runtime in case something went wrong osu-wine --fixrpc: Reinstalls rpc-bridge if needed! osu-wine --remove: Uninstalls osu! and the script osu-wine --changedir: Changes directory of the install according to the user osu-wine --devserver <address>: Runs osu with an alternative server (e.g. --devserver akatsuki.gg)